One more time: Broncos receiving core of Sutton, Jeudy, Patrick, Hamler

 ENGLEWOOD, Colo. — Try this one more time.

-For the fourth consecutive year, the Broncos are entering a season with Courtland Sutton, Jerry Jeudy, Tim Patrick and KJ Hamler as their four-man receiving core.
+For the fourth consecutive year, the Denver Broncosare entering a season with Courtland Sutton, Jerry Jeudy, Tim Patrick and KJ Hamler as their four-man receiving core.
 That’s right, the fourth year in a row.

 Marvin Mims Jr., the last of the NFL’s second-round rookies, is breaking into the Broncos’ receiving group this year, just as DaeSean Hamilton and Kendall Hinton did in previous years.